-It takes practives to become good at about anything.
-All of the investors you feel inspired by today did a ton of mistakes too.
+It takes practice to become good at anything.
+All of the investors you feel inspired by today made a ton of mistakes too.
 Even after you read this post you will do mistakes too, but hopefully, you might avoid a few of the most common mistakes that beginners do when they start to invest.

 The Trading Level

 The trading level described the earliest of your days as an apprentice in the world of investing.
 Most likely, you came here because you thought that investing in stocks could be cool and maybe even profitable.

 You’ve read about financial gurus making millions in a few seconds by just clicking a button.

 While you might accept that you don’t have the knowledge to make millions of dollars right now, at least you can make a few hundred or thousand if you just do as the professional analyst tell you to do.

 Sell when they tell you to sell and buy when they tell you to buy.
 A bulletproof plan, right?

 So you start off as a trader just like the big boys on Wall Street.
 You can even put “trader” on your Twitter account and be a part of the financial community.